Arcanatex/arcanaSign/docker/README.md

 docker-compose --env-file ./.env up -d
 ```

 This will start the PostgreSQL database and the Documenso application containers.
+The certificate will be automatically generated on first startup if not mounted.

-6. Access the Documenso application by visiting `http://localhost:3000` in your web browser.
+6. Access the Documenso application by visiting the URL you configured in `NEXT_PUBLIC_WEBAPP_URL` in your web browser.

+### Deployment on Dokploy/Coolify

+The Docker Compose file is now optimized for deployment on Dokploy, Coolify, and similar platforms:

+- **Automatic certificate generation**: Certificates are generated automatically on container startup
+- **Flexible database configuration**: Uses environment variables with sensible defaults
+- **No manual intervention required**: Everything is handled by the entrypoint script

+When deploying on Dokploy:
+1. Import the `compose.yml` file
+2. Set the required environment variables (especially `NEXT_PRIVATE_SIGNING_PASSPHRASE`)
+3. The certificate will be generated automatically using the hostname from `NEXT_PUBLIC_WEBAPP_URL`

 ## Option 2: Standalone Docker Container